cosmos/cosmos/whitepaper.md

 immediately admissible, such as a double-sign at the same height and round, or a violation of "prevote-the-lock" (a violation of the Tendermint consensus protocol).
-Such evidence will result in the validator losing its good standing and its bonded gnu tokens as well its proportionate share of tokens from the reserve pool will get slashed.
+Such evidence will result in the validator losing its good standing and its bonded gnu tokens as well its proportionate share of tokens in the reserve pool -- collectively called its "stake" -- will get slashed.

 Sometimes, validators will not be available, either due to regional network disruptions, power failure, or other reasons.
-If, at any point in the past `ValidatorTimeoutWindow` blocks, a validator's commit vote is not included in the blockchain more than `ValidatorTimeoutMaxAbsent` times, that validator will become inactive, and lose 5% of its stake.
-Its stake will remain bonded for `UnbondingPeriod` blocks.
+If, at any point in the past `ValidatorTimeoutWindow` blocks, a validator's commit vote is not included in the blockchain more than `ValidatorTimeoutMaxAbsent` times, that validator will become inactive, and lose `ValidatorTimeoutPenalty` (DEFAULT 1%) of its stake.

 Some "malicious" behavior do not produce obviously discernable evidence on the blockchain.
 In these cases, the validators can coordinate out of band to force